mnot/I-D/safe-hint/draft.md

 user prefers content which is not objectionable, according to the server's definition of the concept.

-For example a request that includes the "safe" preference:
+For example, a request that includes the "safe" preference:

 ~~~
 GET /foo.html HTTP/1.1